Malta

 13

-Yes, Malta’s citizenship (and residency) programs allow for family inclusion, which is a major benefit for investors.
-A primary applicant can include their spouse and dependent children as part of the same citizenship application, and even certain dependent parents.
-Under the regulations, “dependents” were defined carefully.
-Generally, children up to age 18 could be included automatically, and young adult children up to its mid-20s (in Malta’s case, up to 29 years old) could also qualify if they were unmarried and financially dependent on the main applicant.
-Additionally, parents or even grandparents of the main applicant or spouse could be added if they were over a certain age (usually 55 or above) and primarily financially supported by the main applicant.
+Yes, Malta's citizenship and residence programs allow family inclusion, which is a major advantage for investors.
+The main applicant can include a spouse and dependent children as part of the same citizenship application, and even dependent parents in certain cases if they meet the conditions.
+Under the regulations, "dependents" are carefully defined.
+In general, children up to the age of 18 could automatically be included, while adult children up to their late twenties, in Malta's case up to age 29, could also qualify if they were unmarried and financially dependent on the main applicant.
+In addition, parents, and even grandparents, of the main applicant or spouse could be added if they were above a certain age, usually 55 or older, and were primarily financially supported by the main applicant.

-Each family member included needs to go through similar due diligence and provide their own set of required documents (birth certificates, police checks, medical reports, etc.).
-The application is structured as one combined file, and it’s important to present a consistent story – for example, showing the family’s ties and plans in Malta.
-For minors, guardianship documents and maybe school enrollment plans in Malta can be relevant, while for spouses, a marriage certificate and evidence of shared life are key.
-The goal is to demonstrate that the whole family unit is genuinely part of the investment and relocation plan.
-It’s worth noting that siblings of the main applicant are not eligible under these programs, so family inclusion is essentially limited to spouse, children, and dependent parents.
-When handled correctly, a family application feels cohesive, with everyone meeting the criteria, rather than separate individuals randomly added on.
+Each included family member must pass similar due diligence and provide the required documents, including birth certificates, police checks, and medical reports where needed.
+The application is structured as one consolidated file, and it is important to present a coherent story, for example by showing the family's links to Malta and future plans.
+For minors, custody documents and perhaps education plans in Malta may be relevant, while for spouses, the marriage certificate and proof of shared life are key.
+The aim is to show that the whole family is genuinely part of the investment and relocation plan.
+It is worth noting that the siblings of the main applicant are not eligible under these programs, so family inclusion is essentially limited to spouse, children, and dependent parents.
+When handled properly, a family application feels like a cohesive whole in which everyone meets the criteria, rather than a collection of unrelated individuals added at random.

-How long does the process take once I apply, and what factors affect the timeline?
+How long does the process take after I apply and which factors affect the timeline?

 14

-The timeline for Malta’s citizenship by investment (when it was active) generally ranged around 12 to 18 months from the start of the process to the issuance of a passport.
-The single longest component was the mandatory residency period – at least one year – before eligibility for citizenship.
-After that period and once the full application was submitted, the approval and naturalization stage might take several additional months of processing and verification.
-Under the newer merit-based or residency pathways, the total timeline can vary, but it’s still realistic to expect roughly a year or more before becoming a citizen, even in the best-case scenario.
+When Malta citizenship by investment was active, the timeline usually ranged from about 12 to 18 months from the start of the process to passport issuance.
+The single longest component was the mandatory residence period of at least one year before the applicant became eligible for citizenship.
+After that period, and once the full application was submitted, the approval and naturalization stages could still take several additional months because of processing and verification.
+Under the newer merit or residence routes, the total timeline may vary, but even in the best-case scenario it is still realistic to expect roughly a year or more before becoming a citizen.

-Several factors can affect how fast or slow things move.
-The completeness and accuracy of your documentation is number one – if your file is missing paperwork or has uncertified translations, expect delays while those are fixed.
-Similarly, due diligence can take longer if an applicant has a very complex financial portfolio or multiple citizenships and residences to check; each jurisdiction’s checks can add time.
-The nature of your investment can also matter: for instance, if you opt to purchase property and there are any holdups in that transaction (legal searches, construction delays for new developments, etc.), it can impact the overall schedule.
-On the government’s side, if there is a high volume of applicants or if any additional background inquiries are needed, processing might slow.
-The best way to protect your timeline is to submit a well-prepared, fully documented application that preempts questions.
-When everything is organized and clear from the outset, the process tends to move in a more predictable, efficient manner.
+Several factors can affect how quickly or slowly things move.
+The completeness and accuracy of your documents is the number one factor.
+If your file contains missing documents or uncertified translations, delays should be expected until those issues are corrected.
+Likewise, if an applicant has a complex financial portfolio to review, or multiple citizenships and residences, due diligence may take longer because each jurisdiction adds additional checks.
+The nature of your investment also matters.
+For example, if you choose property acquisition and any issue arises in that transaction, such as legal checks or construction delays for new developments, the overall timeline can be affected.
+On the government side, high application volumes or the need for additional background inquiries can slow processing.
+The best way to protect your timeline is to submit a well-prepared and fully documented application that prevents questions in advance.
+When everything is organized and clear from the start, the process tends to move forward more predictably and efficiently.

-What tax and financial reporting considerations come with Maltese citizenship?
+What tax and financial reporting considerations arise with Maltese citizenship?

 15

-It’s wise to think about taxes and financial reporting before you commit to Maltese citizenship or residency.
-The good news is that simply **having** Maltese citizenship does not automatically make you a tax resident of Malta.
-Maltese taxation is primarily based on residency and the remittance basis for foreigners.
-This means that if you don’t actually live in Malta for a significant time or remit foreign income to Malta, you may not be subject to Maltese tax on your worldwide income.
-However, if you do decide to relocate and become a tax resident in Malta, you’ll need to understand the local tax system – Malta’s personal tax rates, which are progressive, and how foreign income is taxed if remitted.
+It is wise to think about taxes and financial reporting before committing to Maltese citizenship or residence.
+The good news is that simply **being** a Maltese citizen does not automatically make you a Maltese taxpayer.
+Malta's tax system is based primarily on residence and, for foreign nationals, on the remittance basis.
+That means you may not be subject to Malta tax on your worldwide income unless you spend substantial time living in Malta or remit foreign income into Malta.
+However, if you decide to move and become tax resident in Malta, you will need to understand the local system, including Malta's progressive personal tax rates and how foreign income is taxed when remitted.

 From a planning perspective, investors should structure their affairs with future tax obligations in mind.
-For example, owning property or a business in Malta could create taxable income in Malta, and eventually, if you spend enough time there, you might be considered domiciled for tax purposes (which has its own implications).
-It’s also important to consider reporting requirements: as a Maltese citizen or resident, you might have to report certain assets or adhere to international financial disclosure rules (like CRS – Common Reporting Standard – which Malta participates in).
-In short, while a second citizenship is great for mobility, it comes with responsibilities.
-A professional tax advisor can help map out a plan so that you remain compliant in both your home country and in Malta.
-Ideally, you want a setup where your legal structures (companies, trusts, bank accounts) and your tax residency status are optimized so there are no nasty surprises down the line.
-Planning this in advance, parallel to your citizenship process, is the hallmark of a smooth transition.
+For example, owning property or a business in Malta may generate income taxable in Malta, and if you eventually spend enough time there, you could be regarded as domiciled for tax purposes, with its own consequences.
+It is also important to consider reporting obligations.
+As a Maltese citizen or resident, you may need to report certain assets or comply with international financial disclosure rules, such as the Common Reporting Standard, which Malta participates in.
+In short, a second citizenship can be excellent for mobility, but it also comes with responsibilities.
+A professional tax adviser can help map out a plan so that you remain compliant both in your home country and in Malta.
+Ideally, you want a structure in which your legal arrangements, such as companies, trusts, and bank accounts, and your tax residence status are optimized, so you do not face unpleasant surprises later.
+Planning this in advance, alongside your citizenship process, is a key sign of a smooth transition.

 16

-Yes, Malta allows dual (or multiple) citizenship, so you would not be required to renounce your existing nationality by Malta itself.
-Many applicants pursue Maltese citizenship specifically as a second passport to complement their original one.
-Retaining your current citizenship means you can enjoy the benefits of Malta’s passport (like EU rights and travel freedoms) while still keeping the rights and identity associated with your country of origin.
-This policy has been in place in Malta for decades – the country fully recognizes that individuals may hold more than one citizenship.
+Yes, Malta allows dual and multiple citizenship, so Malta does not require you to renounce your current nationality.
+Many applicants pursue Maltese citizenship specifically as a complementary second passport alongside their original one.
+Keeping your existing nationality means you retain the rights and identity tied to your country of origin while also gaining the benefits of a Maltese passport, such as EU rights and travel freedoms.
+This policy has existed in Malta for many years, and the country fully accepts that individuals may hold more than one nationality.

-The important caveat is to check the laws of your **original** country.
-While Malta won’t ask you to give up anything, your home country might have restrictions on dual citizenship.
-Some countries automatically revoke citizenship if you voluntarily acquire another, or they may require you to report and get permission.
-Assuming your country of origin permits dual citizenship, you can confidently hold both.
-From an application standpoint, you should disclose all existing citizenships and residences in your Malta file – being transparent about your identity history is crucial.
-A strong application will clearly list all nationalities you have and ensure there are no inconsistencies (for example, different names used in different passports).
-As long as everything is presented truthfully and your home country is fine with dual status, becoming Maltese will simply add to your passports, not replace the one you have.
+The important warning is to check the laws of **your own** country.
+Even though Malta does not require you to give anything up, your home country may have restrictions on dual citizenship.
+Some countries automatically revoke nationality if you voluntarily acquire another, while others require notification or permission.
+Assuming your home country allows dual citizenship, you can safely hold both.
+From an application perspective, you must declare all current citizenships and residences in your Malta file, and transparency about your identity history is essential.
+A strong application will clearly list every nationality you hold and ensure there are no inconsistencies, such as different names appearing across different passports.
+As long as everything is presented honestly and your home country has no issue with dual status, becoming a Maltese citizen will not replace the passport you already have.
+It will add a new one to it.

-How does DKD Global handle Malta investor cases, and what makes your approach “global”?
+How does DKD Global manage Malta investor files and what makes your approach "global"?

 17

-DKD Global manages Malta citizenship and residency cases with an international perspective.
-We operate from the USA and the UAE (with a significant hub in Dubai) and coordinate with trusted partners on the ground in Malta and around the world.
-This global operations structure is crucial because a successful application involves documents and steps across multiple countries.
-For instance, your background documents might come from your home country, your funds might be transferred via an international bank, and the application has to meet Malta’s local requirements.
-We make sure all these moving parts align correctly.
-Our team will help you prepare each document in the right format – whether it needs to be notarized in one country or apostilled in another – so that when everything comes together, the Maltese authorities see a clean, organized file.
+DKD Global manages Malta citizenship and residence files from an international perspective.
+We operate from the United States and the UAE, with a major base in Dubai, and work in coordinated cooperation with trusted partners both in Malta and around the world.
+This global operating structure matters because a successful application often involves documents and steps across multiple countries.
+For example, your background documents may come from your home country, your funds may move through an international bank, and the application must still comply with Malta's local requirements.
+We make sure all of these moving parts are aligned correctly.
+Our team helps you prepare every document in the right format, whether it requires notarization in one country or apostille in another, so that when everything comes together, Maltese authorities see a clean and well-organized file.

-The “global” edge we offer also means that communication and support don’t stop at borders.
-We ensure that any translations, legalizations, or clearances needed from abroad are obtained and presented properly.
-Having an on-ground partner network in Malta is a critical advantage: it allows us to stay up-to-date with the latest procedural nuances and to submit and follow up on your application directly with the Community Malta Agency or other relevant bodies.
-In summary, we focus on structuring your case correctly from start to finish – coordinating between different time zones and legal systems – so that your file meets all the technical requirements.
-By handling cases globally, we aim to save you time, avoid costly mistakes, and increase the chances of a smooth approval.
-It’s about doing things the right way, not cutting corners, since credibility and accuracy are what ultimately lead to positive outcomes.
+The "global" advantage we offer also means communication and support do not stop at borders.
+We make sure that all translations, legal certifications, or police records needed from abroad are properly obtained and submitted.
+Having a partner network rooted in Malta is a critical advantage because it helps us stay informed about the latest procedural nuances and allows us to submit and follow up on your application directly with Community Malta Agency or other relevant authorities.
+In summary, we focus on structuring your case correctly from start to finish by coordinating across different time zones and legal systems so that your file meets every technical requirement.
+By handling cases on a global scale, we aim to save you time, prevent costly mistakes, and improve the chances of a smooth approval.
+In the end, reliable results come from credibility and precision, so we believe in doing things properly rather than looking for shortcuts.

 18

 Yes, you can absolutely communicate with us in your own language.
-DKD Global and our partners are equipped to assist clients in multiple languages – we understand that not everyone is comfortable conducting complex matters in English, and we strive to bridge that gap.
-We regularly correspond with clients from all over the world in their preferred language, then ensure that the official application documents are accurately translated and presented in the required format for Malta.
-The key is that we’ll make sure you understand every step in a language you’re comfortable with, while still delivering a file to the authorities in perfect English (or Maltese, where required).
+DKD Global and our partners are equipped to assist clients in multiple languages.
+We understand that not everyone is comfortable managing complex issues in English, and we work to bridge that gap.
+We regularly correspond with clients from around the world in their preferred language, then ensure that official application documents are accurately translated into the format required by Malta.
+The key point is that while we present a perfect English, or Maltese where necessary, file to the authorities, we also make sure you understand every step in a language you are comfortable with.

-Regarding travel: you do not need to be in Malta for most of the application process.
-We manage the coordination remotely through a clear workflow, so you can be anywhere while preparing your documents and investment steps.
-That said, there may be a couple of points where a visit to Malta is either required or beneficial – for example, to provide biometrics (fingerprints) for your residence card, to take the Oath of Allegiance at the final stage of citizenship, or simply to get to know the country and activate local bank accounts.
-These steps are typically brief and we help schedule them at the right time.
-Overall, we design the process so that it’s as convenient as possible: original documents can be sent via secure courier, and we take care of local submissions and follow-ups.
-Whether you’re in Asia, the Middle East, Europe, or anywhere else, we ensure the case stays on track.
-The goal is that even if you’re not physically in Malta, your application is handled professionally as if you were.
+As for travel, you do not need to be in Malta for most of the application process.
+We manage the coordination remotely through a clear workflow, allowing you to remain anywhere in the world while preparing your documents and investment steps.
+That said, there may be a few points when visiting Malta is required or useful, such as providing biometrics for your residence card, taking the Oath of Allegiance at the final citizenship stage, or simply becoming familiar with the country and activating local bank accounts.
+These steps are usually brief, and we help you plan them at the right time.
+Overall, we design the process to be as easy as possible.
+Original documents can be sent securely by courier, and we handle local filings and follow-ups.
+Whether you are in Asia, the Middle East, Europe, or elsewhere, we keep the file on track.
+The objective is to ensure your application is handled professionally as though you were physically in Malta, even when you are not.

 19

-The smartest step you can take now is **early preparation**.
-Even though Malta’s direct investment citizenship route has changed, serious investors shouldn’t wait idle.
-Start by organizing and updating your personal documents – passports, birth certificates, marriage certificate, and so on – and have them officially translated and legalized.
-Obtaining police clearance certificates from all relevant countries in advance is also a good idea (keeping in mind they have validity periods).
-Basically, you want your identity and civil documents to be ready and in impeccable order, because these form the backbone of any citizenship or residency application.
+The smartest step you can take right now is **early preparation**.
+Even though Malta's direct investment citizenship route has changed, serious investors should not remain idle.
+Start by organizing and updating your personal documents, such as your passport, birth certificate, and marriage certificate, and make sure they receive official translations and certifications.
+It is also a good idea to obtain criminal record certificates from all relevant countries in advance, keeping in mind that these documents have validity periods.
+In essence, you want your identity and civil status documents ready and in flawless order because they form the backbone of any citizenship or residence application.

 Next, map out your financial plan for Malta.
-Decide whether you will pursue the merit-based citizenship route or start with the permanent residency program.
-If it’s the merit route, think about what exceptional contribution you can demonstrate and begin gathering evidence of your achievements (like awards, publications, or business track record).
-If it’s residency, consider the property investment – you might even explore real estate options in Malta now so you’re ready to move quickly when the time comes.
-Also, plan how to document your source of funds for whichever route you choose; for instance, if you’ll need to liquidate assets, start preparing those transactions transparently.
-By preparing all these elements now, you position yourself to act immediately when an opportunity arises or when you decide to proceed.
-The landscape changed in 2025 and will continue to evolve, but one constant is that a well-prepared file will always have an advantage.
-Essentially, **readiness** is your best strategy – if you have a complete, vetted dossier and a clear investment plan in hand, you can navigate new requirements or timelines with confidence, rather than scrambling at the last minute.
+Decide whether you are more likely to pursue the merit-based citizenship route or begin with the permanent residence program.
+If it is the merit route, think about which exceptional contribution you may be able to demonstrate and start collecting evidence of your achievements, such as awards, publications, or business track record.
+If residence is the focus, think about property investment and even begin researching Malta real estate options now so you are ready to move quickly when the time comes.
+You should also plan how to document the source of your funds for any route you choose.
+For example, if you will need to liquidate assets, begin preparing those transactions transparently.
+By preparing all of these elements in advance, you place yourself in a position to act immediately when an opportunity arises or when you decide to move forward.
+The rules changed in 2025 and will continue to evolve, but the one thing that does not change is that a well-prepared file is always an advantage.
+Essentially, your best strategy is **to be ready**.
+If you already have a complete, reviewed file and a clear investment plan, you will be able to adapt confidently to new requirements or timelines instead of scrambling at the last minute.